SmallhillCZ/golemio-sdk/src/sdk-vp/docs/PIDRealtimePositionsV2Api.md

 const configuration = new Configuration();
 const apiInstance = new PIDRealtimePositionsV2Api(configuration);

 let limit: number; //Limits number of retrieved items.
-The maximum is 10000 (default value). (optional) (default to undefined) let offset: number; //Number of the first items that are skipped. (optional) (default to undefined) let includeNotTracking: boolean; //Enrich result dataset with not tracking trip (those trips not being on track - before and after trip) (optional) (default to undefined) let includeNotPublic: boolean; //Enrich result dataset with not public trips (trips without run schedule) (optional) (default to false)
+The maximum is 10000. (optional) (default to 100) let offset: number; //Number of the first items that are skipped. (optional) (default to undefined) let includeNotTracking: boolean; //Enrich result dataset with not tracking trip (those trips not being on track - before and after trip) (optional) (default to undefined) let includeNotPublic: boolean; //Enrich result dataset with not public trips (trips without run schedule) (optional) (default to false)